aaldescu/ovkino/README.md

 # ovkino
-Extract and Calendar view with playtimes of movies in Original Version (OV) in Frankfurt Cinemas
+Extract and Calendar View of Original Version (OV) movies playtime in Frankfurt Cinemas